Lindsay Goldberg By the Numbers

 Committed Capital Across 5 Funds

-Over nearly two decades, we believe we have forged a reputation as a trusted and long-term oriented partner for family and founder-led businesses.
+Over two decades, we believe we have forged a reputation as a trusted and long-term oriented partner for family and founder-led businesses.

 Lindsay Goldberg builds upon the combined global private equity expertise of its founders, Alan Goldberg and Bob Lindsay, who formed the Firm in 2001.
-The co-founders began their careers together 40 years ago.
+The co-founders began their careers together more than 40 years ago.

 Environmental, social, and governance (ESG) considerations are central to Lindsay Goldberg’s culture and investment processes.
 We seek to integrate principles for socially responsible investing into our business building approach as a key lever to unlocking and increasing value.

-Lindsay Goldberg’s formal ESG policy commits the firm and its principles to promoting awareness and training both internally and externally.
+Lindsay Goldberg’s formal ESG policy commits the firm to promoting awareness and training both internally and externally.

 Promoted constructive corporate-labor relations, addressing each unions’ key concerns and creating a foundation for partnership.
 Lindsay Goldberg further strengthened corporate-labor relations by facilitating a contribution directly into Stelco’s legacy pension plans, resulting in the pension and benefit plans being ~85% funded.